 Pickle lovers from all over the country are flocking to Mount Olive, North Carolina this month to celebrate their love of everything pickles.
-The North Carolina pickle festival, which runs on April 28th, is on it's 33rd year of festivities and festival-goers are ready to compete and eat buckets of pickles.
+The North Carolina pickle festival is on its 35th year of festivities, and festival-goers are ready to compete and eat buckets of pickles.

 Looking to join in on the fun?
 Take a look at some of the fun events that the festival includes.